 It is the policy of the Embry-Riddle Athletics Department that student-athletes must attend all classes and labs unless otherwise excused by the individual course instructor.
 Students who miss class due to illness or other circumstances are subject to the attendance policy of the individual course and instructor.
 The Dean of Students office can assist students with verification of absences due to emergencies or special circumstances.
 Student Health Services can also verify medical visits for instructor notification.
 Unexcused absences may result in athletic penalties.
+Coaches may have their own rules and guidelines to adhere to regarding unexcused absences.

-Team Travel - The Athletic Department works with the campus Senior Academic Officer to provide written verification of official team travel.
-This letter provided by the Senior Academic Officer validates for instructors the team travel schedule for the semester.
-Coaches are responsible for requesting a copy of the "travel letter" from Athletics administration each semester.
-Students are responsible for all course work that is missed due to an excused absence due to team travel or otherwise.
-Professors/instructors are requested to allow missed classes for athletic commitments, however, due to the nature of some courses or program curriculums, some courses have very strict attendance policies and absences, regardless of circumstances, may not be excused and may affect the outcome of a student's grade.
-It is the responsibility of every student-athlete to discuss their team travel schedule with their instructors at the beginning of each semester and notify their instructors in writing of specific trips at least one week in advance of travel.
-Prompt distribution of the "travel letter" and the student-athlete's advanced communication with professors will provide the most successful management of team-related class absences.
+Team Travel - The Athletic Department works jointly with the campus Senior Academic Officer to provide written verification of official team travel.
+This letter provided by the Senior Academic Officer and available from each head coach, documents for instructors the team travel schedule for the semester.
+Students are responsible for all course work that is missed due to an excused absence.
+Professors / instructors are requested to allow missed classes for athletic commitments, however, due to the nature of some courses or program curriculums, some courses have very strict attendance policies, where absences, regardless of circumstances, may not be excused and may affect the outcome of a student's grade.
+The student-athlete's attitude and advanced communication, as well as promptness with all missed course work, will provide the most successful management of team-related class absences without penalty from instructors.
+It is important to refer to each course syllabus when creating a class schedule.

+• NOTE: It is the responsibility of every student-athlete to discuss their team travel schedule with their instructors at the beginning of each semester and notify their instructors in writing of specific trips at least one week in advance of travel.